 Yes, there is a sort of redemption at the end.
 But it’s only in the last third of the film that you get the sense that Fern is actually exercising any agency over her own life, again possibly because the director wanted to make sure we didn’t miss the all-consuming nature of unalloyed grief.
 It’s not till the very last scene that you know for sure that nomadism is an intentional choice for Fern.
 And that revelation is so understated that it’s missable, which I think is a shame.

 I am not bashing this movie.
 I liked it from an artistic point of view, and feel it deserves all the kudos it’s receiving.
 But from the point of view of someone who’s actually living this lifestyle, I just feel it gives an unbalanced view, as I also felt about the book.

 On a positive note, it was nice to see real nomads in the film, and I’m so glad Bob Wells finally got the respect due him.
-His YouTube channel and website, was definitely a catalyst in my own choice to take to the road and turn what was a decidedly unpleasant midlife crisis into an interesting and self-revelatory adventure.
+His YouTube channel and website were definitely a catalyst in my own choice to take to the road, and turn what was a decidedly unpleasant midlife crisis into an interesting and self-revelatory adventure.
 And he continues to be a beacon of hope and a guiding hand for so many others.

 I may not stay in this life forever, but I will never regret that I did it.
 Maybe that’s what I should focus on about this film: That it does, indeed, expose a lot of folks to the reality that if they’re in some kind of difficult straits, they, too, have this option.
 I have definitely heard from more than a few of my fellow nomads who love the movie, and have heard from their friends who say they are now interested in trying the nomad lifestyle.